Click on the department link to go directly to its listing

 Peter Petto teaches Algebra 2, Consumer Math and AP Statistics.
 He has a BA from Northwestern University, an MBA from University of Michigan and a JD and a MEd from Cleveland State.
 Mr. Petto joined LHS in 2007.
 He has also taught at Euclid and James Ford Rhodes high schools.
 He currently advises, along with Robert Sedlak, the Academic Challenge team.
 In 2014, he received an Outstanding Secondary Teacher Award from the Ohio Council of Teachers of Mathematics.
 In 2017, he received the George B Chapman Jr. Teacher Award for Excellence in Mathematics Education from the Martha Holden Jennings Foundation.
 Before becoming a teacher, Mr. Petto spent 35 years in the aluminum castings industry where he was involved in nearly all aspects of manufacturing.
 RETURN TOP

-William Roth teaches Statistics and Algebra 2.
+William Roth teaches Statistics and Algebra 1 & 2.
 He has a BS in Mathematics from Baldwin Wallace University with minors in Adolescent Young Adult Education (7-12) and Psychology.
+Mr. Roth is the National Honor Society adviser.
 Mr. Roth joined Lakewood High in the 2014-2015 school year.

 Corinne Sandor teaches Algebra 1 and Algebra 2.
 She has a BS in Mathematics from Cleveland State University.
 She joined the District in the 2016-2017 school year and is a member of the Pi Mu Epsilon Mathematical honor society.